Escadaria Selarón: Jorge Selarón

 Jorge Selarón was born in Chile in 1947.
 He traveled, lived and worked as a painter and sculptor in over 50 countries around the world before arriving and deciding to settle in Rio de Janeiro in 1983.
 He began painting the steps on a whim in 1990.
 Many times, his phone was cut off and he was threatened to be evicted from his house due to being unable to afford the living costs.
 He sold many paintings and accepted donations from locals and travelers to continue his work.
 Since 1977, Selarón claimed to have sold over 25,000 portraits, all featuring the same pregnant woman which mostly funded his work.
 It was a labor of love for the artist who resided in the same house by the steps he lived in when he started the work.
 He was mostly unfazed by the attention given to him by curious onlookers and tourists alike.
 He was constantly spotted at the steps working by day and treating drunken revelers to fascinating anecdotes by night.

 Selarón was found dead on January 10, 2013, on the famous Lapa steps.
 His body was found with burn marks.

 International recognition

-The work has featured in many famous magazines, newspapers, travel shows, documentaries and commercials.
-National Geographic Channel, American Express, Coca-Cola, Kellogg's Corn Flakes, Time and Playboy are just some of the media that the steps have appeared in/on.
-It has also featured in numerous music videos such as Snoop Dogg's "Beautiful", as well as U2 also filming there.
-It is considered an iconic tourist attraction of Rio de Janeiro with travellers from across the globe visiting it every day.
+It is a tourist attraction of Rio de Janeiro.
+The work has featured in many magazines, newspapers, travel shows, documentaries and commercials, such as National Geographic Channel, American Express, Coca-Cola, Kellogg's Corn Flakes, Time and Playboy.

+It has also featured in numerous music videos, such as the second of two videos for Michael Jackson's "They Don't Care About Us" shot by Spike Lee in 1996, U2's "Walk On" in 2001 and Snoop Dogg's "Beautiful".

 In 2009 the steps were featured in Rio's 2016 Olympic bid video "The Passion Unites Us".
 The steps were also featured in the show The Amazing Race (the 18th American season, and later the fourth Latin American version, the second Norwegian season and the third Chinese celebrity season) where teams were tasked to find a tile resembling a route info sign.